TeamChallengeGroup2/TeamChallenge/README.md

 Automatic segmentation of the end-systole and end-distole MR images.
 The segmentations are used to calculate the Ejection Fraction.

-The main.py file should be runned.
+The main.py file should be run.
 In this file, functions from other files are imported.

 In the INPUT section *(line 21-32)* the user can change the parameters of the model.